Joe Wicks (EastEnders)

 Joe Wicks is a fictional character from the BBC soap opera EastEnders, played by Paul Nicholls.
-He appears on screen between 25 March 1996 and 14 November 1997.
+He initially appears on screen between 25 March 1996 and 14 November 1997 and returns for a cameo appearance via a video call to his father, David Wicks (Michael French), twenty-seven years later on 10 October 2024.
 EastEnders was praised for the character's portrayal of schizophrenia.